 Supplemental Executive Retirement Agreement.
-The Bank maintains non-tax-qualified SERPs with Mr. Black and Mr. Jones (collectively the "executives").
-The SERPs provide each executive with an annual retirement benefit for a period of 15 years following separation from service, or lump sum distribution (other than for cause) on or after attaining age 62.
-This retirement benefit equals a benefit percentage (16.4% and 13.6% for Mr. Black and Mr. Jones, respectively) multiplied by the average annual cash compensation during the three completed calendar years preceding the termination of employment.
-Subject to the terms of the SERP, the executive may elect to receive the retirement benefit in an actuarially equivalent lump sum payment.
-All of our named executive officers are 100% vested in their accrued SERP benefit.
+The Bank maintains a non-tax-qualified SERP with Mr. Black.
+The SERP provides Mr. Black with an annual retirement benefit for a period of 15 years following separation from service, or lump sum distribution (other than for cause) on or after attaining age 62.
+This retirement benefit equals a benefit percentage (16.4%) multiplied by the average annual cash compensation during the three completed calendar years preceding the termination of employment.
+Subject to the terms of the SERP, Mr. Black may elect to receive the retirement benefit in an actuarially equivalent lump sum payment.
+Mr. Black is 100% vested in his accrued SERP benefit.